How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 You can directly jump to a section of your choice or keep scrolling.

-Click here to download detailed infographic on tips to develop a social media approval process for your business.
+Click here to download a detailed infographic on tips to develop a social media approval process for your business.

 Why Your Brand Should Have A Social Media Approval Workflow?

-Reason #1: To avoid mistakes
+Reason #1: To Avoid Mistakes

 Such small mistakes are bound to happen, not purposefully, by new hires and interns who are getting acquainted with your system.
 Having a social media approval workflow gives your team the time and space to proofread social media copies before publishing them, thus minimizing the chances of committing such mistakes.

-Posting on social media at a consistent time is vital for your brand’s online presence as when you remain consistent in publishing, the algorithm also favors you.
+Posting on social media at a consistent time is vital for your brand’s online presence, as when you remain consistent in publishing, the algorithm also favors you.
 But it's hard to maintain that consistency if your workflow is not streamlined.

-There will be delays in creating social media assets, hence in the approval process, because of which the content will not be ready on time to post.
-This will make your brand look unorganized and unprofessional.
 When your audience doesn't see a clear pattern of posting on social media, they feel that online marketing is not your brand’s priority.

 Having a social media approval workflow will streamline different processes within the social media team, avoiding any delays and miscommunication, thus making each and every social content go out on time.

-Reason #3: Increases productivity
+Reason #3: Increases Productivity

 Social media approval workflow will help your team members understand what's required of them to gain quick approvals.
 For example, if the team members know that they have to follow specific guidelines to make the content piece approved, they won't waste time working in a direction that's not required.

-Reason #4: Helps maintain consistency
+Reason #4: Helps Maintain Consistency

-Social media marketing develops a personality for your brand that reflects your brand’s mission and values to your audience.
-It helps you build trust with your audience.
 An inconsistent look on your brand’s social media page doesn't convey any message to your audience.
 And this will not contribute to achieving your goal either.

 By incorporating the social media approval workflow, your team members will be taking out time to maintain the consistency of your brand on its social page.
-In addition, this will show your audience that you care for them.

 Social media has a different and important set of rules for business purposes.
 Hence, businesses need to be extra careful not to post any false or misleading information.
 This especially holds true for regulated sectors such as healthcare, finance, healthcare, government, etc.

-Having a social media approval workflow allows you to monitor and manage the content pieces prepared by your team members for your brand's social media.
 It will be ensured during the approval process that these content pieces meet company policies and governance guidelines.

-Learn more about Social Media Compliance For Regulated Industries
+Know more: Social Media Compliance For Regulated Industries

-Steps To Develop An Effective Social Media Approval Workflow
+7 Steps To Develop An Effective Social Media Approval Workflow

 The first step to planning a social media approval workflow is to define its purpose and role within your marketing plan.

+The social media approval workflow differs according to the brand's needs and goals.
 According to the type of social media content, some steps of the approval process will be added or removed, but the core purpose of the approval process should remain the same.
-This can be easily achieved by creating a standard operating procedure (SOP) that can be followed throughout the team to maintain the purpose of the social media approval workflow consistent.

-However, the two things you need to ensure while tweaking your social media approval workflow are
+However, the two things you need to ensure while tweaking your social media approval workflow are:

 1. Your team members are aware of which social media approval workflow is currently being followed in the team.